gordonje/missourian_analytics/README.md

 While this repo includes several scripts for importing data, the raw data being imported is not included.
 For one thing, the files are rather large.
 Also, while the Missourian was nice enough to give us copies of whatever data they had, they did not give us (nor did we ask for) permission to pass it around to anybody.

-Regardless, if you did somehow get access to the files related to this project, they should go in the [data/](https://github.com/gordonje/missourian_analytics/tree/master/data) directory.
+Regardless, if you somehow got hold of the files related to this project, they should go in the [data/](https://github.com/gordonje/missourian_analytics/tree/master/data) directory.
 For some scripts, an absolute path to the file is required, so you'll have to make those changes where noted.

 Importing Social Flow data
 --------------------------

 [Social Flow](http://www.socialflow.com/) is a service used by the Missourian to manage its Facebook and Twitter accounts.
 This includes posting messages and tracking the attention they garner in terms of likes, favorites, shares and comments.

-The Missourian was nice enough to grant us access to their Social Flow account, so once logged in, we exported what's called a "messages report" which includes a record for every Facebook and Twitter post by the Missourian's staff from Feb.
+The Missourian graciously gave us credentials to their Social Flow account, so once logged in, we exported what's called a "messages report" which includes a record for every Facebook and Twitter post by the Missourian's staff from Feb.
 16, 2012 to Feb.
 10, 2015.
 That's 23,131 Facebook and Twitter posts over the course of three years.

 To import this data into Postgres, open your database client (e.g., Navicat), connect to new the database, then [create](https://github.com/gordonje/missourian_analytics/blob/master/create_social_flow.sql) and [load](https://github.com/gordonje/missourian_analytics/blob/master/sql/load_social_flow.sql) social flow data.
 This includes adding a serialized id field as a primary key.